 Previously on our Digital Twins Series...

-We talked to Leeds City Council about the various areas and systems that could be impacted by Digital Twins within the wider context of a City and the information that would be needed to inform more accurate decision-making.
+We talked to Leeds City Council about the areas and systems that could be impacted by Digital Twins within a city and the information that would be needed to facilitate accurate decisio-making

 For me, it’s about making places better and improving people’s lives.
 This can take many forms, such as:

 How do you see Digital Twins integrating into Avison Young?

 The projects we deal with involve complex ecosystems and high levels of capital investment.
 Avison Young has therefore invested heavily in the use of data analytics, intelligence, and technology to drive successful investment strategies and approaches for our clients.
 We are increasingly seeing the benefits of using such data driven tools that increase the returns from investment.